functionalscript/nanvm/notes/bytecode-initial.md

 I think we should start with the current DJS file.
-We can assume that one DJS file is a function that returns an objects.
-If we skip `imports` we can see that it looks like a body of the function:
+We can assume that one DJS file is a function that returns an object.
+If we skip `import` statements, we can see that it looks like a body of the function:

 ```js
 const a = "a"